tlienart/Franklin.jl/demos/index.md

 {{insertmd foo/content.md}}

 You can look at [`utils.jl`](https://github.com/tlienart/Franklin.jl/blob/master/demos/utils.jl) for the definition of the `hfun` (same as above), at [`index.md`](https://github.com/tlienart/Franklin.jl/blob/master/demos/index.md) to see how it's called and at [`foo/content.md`](https://github.com/tlienart/Franklin.jl/blob/master/demos/foo/content.md) for the content file.
+Finally you can also check out the [`config.md`](https://github.com/tlienart/Franklin.jl/blob/master/demos/config.md) file to see how the content page is ignored.

 ## (012) Dates